geekrelief/tm-nim/README.md

 - Run `nimble gen` again to regenerate `tm/tm_generated.nim`, then build your plugin

 ## Adding new headers to the binding ##
-- The generator doesn't wrap all of The Machinery.
-- Copy the headers from The Machinery to the `headers` dir, or you can try wrapping everything by modifying `globals.nim` to The Machinery headers.
+- Copy the headers you need from The Machinery to the `headers` dir, or you can try wrapping everything by modifying `globals.nim` to point to The Machinery SDK headers dir.
 - Run `nimble gen`
   - If you get an `Error: undeclared identifier ...` about an opaque type, ending in `_o`, override it in `tm_gen_override.nim`, and run `nimble gen` again.
-  - opaque types from The Machinery that are meant to be defined by the user should be object types marked with `{.inheritable.}` and with the subtypes defined in your plugin code.
-  - Things nimterop doesn't handle properly, so they'll need overriding.
-    - union: Create a new type with all the fields (flattened).
+  - Union: Create a new type with all the fields (flattened).
 With `importc` Nim will import them correctly.
-    - zero-length arrays at the end of a struct.
-Change it to UncheckedArray.
-To work with the field you need a `ptr UncheckedArray` e.g. `foo.fooArray[0].addr`.

 ## Proc Type issues ##
 The Machinery uses lots of function pointers and callbacks.
 There's a custom pragma `tmType` you can attach to a proc to make it easier to interact with the api.
 Without it you need to cast the proc.